Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Introduction

 \section{Introduction}

-Graphs are useful data structures to efficiently represent relationships among items.
-Due to the proliferation of graph data \cite{zhang2018network, wu2019comprehensive}, a large variety of specific problems initiated significant research efforts from the Machine Learning community, aiming at extracting relevant information from such structures.
-This includes node clustering \cite{malliaros2013clustering}, influence maximization \cite{kempe2003maximizing}, graph generation \cite{simonovsky2018graphvae} and link prediction, on which we focus in this paper.
+Graphs are useful data structures to represent relations among items efficiently.
+Due to the proliferation of graph data \cite{zhang2018network, wu2019comprehensive}, a large variety of specific problems initiated significant research efforts from the Machine Learning community, aiming to extract relevant information from such structures.
+This includes node clustering~\cite{malliaros2013clustering}, influence maximization \cite{kempe2003maximizing}, graph generation \cite{simonovsky2018graphvae}, and link prediction, on which we focus in this paper.

-Link prediction consists in inferring the existence of new relationships or still unobserved interactions (i.e. new \textit{edges} in the graph) between pairs of entities (\textit{nodes}) based on observable links and on their properties \cite{liben2007link, wang2015link}.
+Link prediction consists in inferring the existence of new relations or still unobserved interactions (i.e., new \textit{edges} in the graph) between pairs of entities (\textit{nodes}) based on observable links and on their properties \cite{liben2007link, wang2015link}.
 This challenging task has been widely studied and successfully applied to several domains.
 In biological networks, link prediction models were leveraged to predict new interactions between proteins \cite{kovacs2019network}.
-It is also present in our daily lives, suggesting people we may know but we are still not connected to, in our social networks \cite{liben2007link,wang2015link, haghani2017systemic}.
+It is also present in our daily lives, suggesting people we may know but are not connected to in our social networks \cite{liben2007link,wang2015link, haghani2017systemic}.
 Besides, link prediction is closely related to numerous recommendation tasks \cite{li2014recommendation, zhao2016genre, berg2018matrixcomp}.